thjodbjorge/Mortality_prediction/README.txt

 Created 29-04-2021

-This file contains relevant code for the final version of paper "Predicting the probability of death using protomics".
+This file contains relevant code for the final version of the paper "Predicting the probability of death using proteomics".

 Mor_feature_ranking.ipynb  - Examining feature ranking, predicting, testing and plotting Mor_heritability.ipynb  -  Calculate heritability, correlation between siblings and parent offspring correlations